Preclinical and Clinical Trial Requirements

 5. May participants in clinical trials be compensated?

 The Portuguese legislation on clinical trials prohibits the granting of financial incentives to trial participants.
 However, the participants may be reimbursed for any expenses or losses related to their participation in trials.
-The Portuguese Ethics Committee on Clinical Trials accepts the payment of lost wages as a result of their participation in the clinical trial, travelling and accommodation expenses, food, medical exams and any other expenses considered legitimate.
+The Portuguese Ethics Committee on Clinical Trials accepts the payment of lost wages as a result of their participation in the clinical trial, traveling and accommodation expenses, food, medical exams and any other expenses considered legitimate.

 6. How are participants in clinical trials protected and indemnified against any harm that arises as a result of participation in the trial?